mrf-r/hwPanelEmulator/README.md

 ![](slseq.png "example")

 Cross platform project for experimenting with different MIDI control panel layouts, sequencing and audio synthesis.
-Compatible with Arduino MIDI over serial.
+An attempt has been made to make the control as convenient as possible on a computer.
+Simultaneous input from the keyboard, mouse or multi-touch panel is supported.Compatible with Arduino MIDI over serial.

 Tested in Linux and MINGW64.